 It’s also important to note that if you put down less than 20%, you will pay for private mortgage insurance (PMI) until you have at least 20% equity in your home.
 PMI will typically cost you an additional 0.3% to 1.5% of the loan amount each year.

 If you’re taking out a jumbo loan, your lender may require you to make a larger down payment.
 This can range from 10% to 20% or higher depending on your lender, the amount you're requesting and the type of building you're purchasing.

 Conventional Loan Limits

 However, this limit is higher if you live in a high-cost area.
-Depending on your county, you may be able to borrow as much as $822,375 and still qualify for a conforming conventional loan.
+Depending on your county, you may be able to borrow much more and still qualify for a conforming conventional loan.

 Conventional Jumbo Loans

 With today’s home prices, you may find that you need to borrow more than the amount allowed under a conforming conventional loan.
 In this case, you may need to take out a jumbo loan.
 Conventional jumbo loans often have limits of $2 million or higher.